How To Build Your Own Off-Grid Solar System

 Off-grid solar systems, or stand-alone power systems, produce enough energy through the usage of solar panels and battery storage without having to tap into the electric grid.
 Historically, off-grid systems have been out of reach most people because of the high costs of inverters and batteries.
 However, prices continue to drop and technologies continue to improve, making it more financially feasible for more people.

-Off-grid vs. on-grid
+Off-grid vs. on-grid solar systems

 Off-grid solar systems (stand-alone power systems)